Hansabank: National names and rebranding as Swedbank

 The Swedish banking group Swedbank obtained 50% of the group shares in 1998.
 It now owns 100% of Hansabank.

 In the Baltic states, the main competitor of the Hansabank Group is the Swedish banking group SEB, which owns SEB Eesti Ühispank, SEB Unibanka and SEB Vilniaus bankas.

-Following the decision to rebrand the bank under the Swedbank name, a number of branches were renamed as Swedbank.
-The legal name of the bank changed in spring 2009, while the whole process of the brand change was completed by autumn 2009.
+Following the decision to rebrand the bank under the Swedbank name, a number of branches were renamed as Swedbank in autumn 2008.
+The legal name of the bank changed in spring 2009.

 Controversy

 In 1994, some of the funds for the illegal sale and illegal shipments of Russian weapons during the Iraq oil for food programme went through HansaBank to Estonia.